 Integrating Datadog with your CI tool of choice takes just a few steps.
 For CircleCI and Travis CI, add account details to the relevant integration tile, including an API key that Datadog can use to access your CI server.
 For Jenkins, install a Datadog plugin.
+For Azure DevOps, configure service hooks to automatically trigger when selected types of events occur—and send those events and metrics to Datadog.
 GitLab and TeamCity are built into the Datadog Agent—all you need to do is add server and user details to a configuration file.
 The Agent will then start collecting operational data like metrics, tags, and events from your CI pipelines.

 Continuous Datadog integration

-You can now use Datadog with GitLab, Jenkins, Travis CI, CircleCI, and TeamCity, giving you full visibility no matter which CI tool is deploying your code.
+You can now use Datadog with GitLab, Jenkins, Travis CI, CircleCI, TeamCity, and Azure DevOps, giving you full visibility no matter which CI tool is deploying your code.
 If you’d like to start using Datadog to monitor your pipelines along with over 350 vendor-supported integrations, sign up for a two-week, full-featured free trial today.